 - The City completed large EV charger projects at six sites: Ellen Fletcher Middle School, Gunn High School, Green Middle School, SAP, Bryant Street Garage, and Cowper / Webster Garage.
 The EV charger projects at the three schools utilized the City's EV charger rebate program.
 The city installed 186 Level 2 ports and 7 DC Fast Charger ports, for a total of 193 new ports.

 - The City continues to incorporate electric vehicles whenever possible into the refuse service fleet.
 In 2020, three additional electric vehicles were acquired, including a wash truck used for commercial bin and cart wash services, a flatbed truck used for the newly expanded Clean Up Day program and for containers deliveries, and a rear loader truck that is used for the Clean Up Day program.
 Electrification of the refuse fleet reduces fuel usage, reduces greenhouse gas emission, and reduces noise during operation while supporting the S/CAP goals.

-- In June, a new Compost Giveaway Station was established at the Eleanor Pardee Community Garden (851 Center Road.
+- In June, established a new Compost Giveaway Station at the Eleanor Pardee Community Garden (851 Center Road.
 Driveway to Garden is on Center Road near Martin Street) for residents to pick up free compost for their gardens.
 Hours: Tuesday – Sunday: 9:00 am – 4:00 pm; Monday: CLOSED.
 The successful location provided 504 cubic yards of compost to the Palo Alto community in 2020.